Total physical response: Research

 Asher conducted a large number of scientific studies to test and refine his hypotheses and the teaching practices in TPR.
 When testing children and adults learning Russian, Asher and Price found that the adults outperformed the children.
+TPR is one of the most thoroughly researched approaches in the field.
+All of the pertinent research is summarized in Asher's Learning Another Language Through Actions book.

 Research performed in Turkey in 2018 on TPR by Adnan Oflaz showed that using the method can significantly reduce anxiety in students.
 Over the course of Oflaz's research of using the TPR method for two hours a week over a six-week period, "those [students] whose anxiety levels were high and those who experienced anxiety very close to high level ... went down to medium level."
 Oflaz also observed that the students were more willing to speak in German (which was the target language), that they didn't purposefully avoid situations in which they needed to speak in the target language, and that some students were even "eager to take turns to speak."

 Reception

 According to the Routledge Encyclopedia of Language Teaching and Learning, TPR is often criticized as being only suitable for beginning students.
 However, the encyclopedia goes on to note that there are several publications available about how to use TPR with intermediate and advanced students.

 According to its proponents, TPR has a number of advantages: Students enjoy getting out of their chairs and moving around.
 Simple TPR activities do not require a great deal of preparation on the part of the teacher.
 TPR is aptitude-free, working well with a mixed ability class, and with students having various disabilities.
 It is good for kinesthetic learners who need to be active in the class.
 Class size need not be a problem, and it works effectively for children and adults.

 However, it is recognized that TPR is most useful for beginners, though it can be used at higher levels where preparation becomes an issue for the teacher.
 It does not give students the opportunity to express their own thoughts in a creative way.
-Further, it is easy to overuse TPR-- "Any novelty, if carried on too long, will trigger adaptation."
+Further, it is easy to overuse TPR—"Any novelty, if carried on too long, will trigger adaptation."
 It can be a challenge for shy students.
 Additionally, the nature of TPR places an unnaturally heavy emphasis on the use of the imperative mood, that is to say commands such as sit down and stand up.
 These features are of limited utility to the learner, and can lead to a learner appearing rude when attempting to use their new language.
 As a TPR class progresses, group activities and descriptions can extend basic TPR concepts into full communication situations.

 Because of its participatory approach, TPR may also be a useful alternative teaching strategy for students with dyslexia or related learning disabilities, who typically experience difficulty learning foreign languages with traditional classroom instruction.